PSU-CSAR/django-ebagis-ui/README.md

 `gulp` is the build tool used for this project.
-Running `gulp` will build the project, start a local webserver running on port 3000, then watch the source for changes.
+Running `gulp` will build the project, start a local webserver running on port 3000 (configurable in the gulp file), then watch the source for changes.
 This single command provides everything a developer might need for almost all tasks, aside from pushing changes to the deploy branch.